wbigert/portfolio/InteractiveTable/README.md

 - Row deletion
 - Row creation

 Each interaction will be staged.
-All staged interactions can either be commited or reverted using the "Apply or "Revert" buttons respectively.
+All staged interactions can either be commited or reverted using the "Apply" or "Revert" buttons respectively.

 When commited, the React-app performs the relevant POST/PUT/DELETE HTTP-requests to the backend.